LionKimbro/lions_internet_office/2021/users/lion/entries/2021-09-06_programming-philosophy.md

 If you don't need classes to implement what you are writing -- if it would be implemented just as well just using raw functions -- then why in the world are you using classes?
 Are you doing it because the programming language provided it and everybody's doing it?
 Or was it truly demanded by the problem?

+#### See Also

+(added 2021-11-24:)

+Critiques of Object Oriented Programming:

+* [Brian Will - Object-Oriented Programming is Bad, 2016](https://www.youtube.com/watch?v=QM1iUe6IofM) -- In this video, I strongly agree with the critique of OOP abstraction; I disagree with the author's take on parameters & globals.
+* [Zed A. Shaw - The Web Will Die When OOP Dies (youtube video), 2015](https://youtu.be/_CEBG_s92P8?t=1043) -- "A way of writing software that is: Emperically based on usability, easily taught to beginners, still powerful and deep, fits within computation, has real world analogs."

 ### <a name="discipline-in-the-mind">Keep Strictures in the Mind, not in the Code</a>

 Often times, our programming languages introduce various mechanisms for enforcing strictures.